UN pushes for virus vaccine as Trump disinfectant theory sparks outrage - France 24

 The pandemic has upended life around the planet as nations try to stop the spread of the disease that has so far claimed more than 190,000 lives, infected nearly three million people and hammered the global economy.

+Hundreds of millions of Muslims from Southeast Asia to the Middle East and Africa had to start the holy month of Ramadan on lockdown with bans on prayers in mosques and on the large gatherings of families and friends to break the daily fast.

-UN Secretary General Antonio Guterres said defeating the pandemic will require the biggest health effort ever seen as the United Nations joined forces with world leaders and the private sector to develop, produce and distribute a vaccine for COVID-19, the disease caused by the virus.
+UN Secretary General Antonio Guterres said defeating the pandemic will now require the biggest health effort ever seen as the United Nations joined forces with world leaders and the private sector to develop and distribute a vaccine for COVID-19, the disease caused by the virus.

 "We face a global public enemy like no other," Guterres told a virtual briefing.
 "A world free of COVID-19 requires the most massive public health effort in history."